nofatclips/codecademy-python/sets.md

      > menu
      => set(['lovely spam', 'spam egg sausage and spam', 'egg bacon and spam', 'spam'])

+Operators are also defined for other methods: `-` for the difference (a - b = all elements that are in a but not in b), `&` for the intersection (a & b = all elements that are both in a and b) and `^` for the symmetric difference (a ^ b = all elements that are either in a or in b but not in both).

 And that's [more than enough](http://www.youtube.com/watch?v=anwy2MPT5RE) about sets.
 Stay tuned for our weekly challenge.